To help you follow up on some of the ideas we discussed, here is a summary of our discussion and some resources for you to use.

 His book Giftology can change the way you give gifts, cut through the noise, and build relationships.

-Marcus Sheridan is the founder of the Sales Lion, a sales and marketing organization founded on the art of content marketing and inbound sales.
+Marcus Sheridan is the author of They Ask, You Answer and founder of the Sales Lion, a sales and marketing organization founded on the art of content marketing and inbound sales.
 Marcus teaches companies to show the world what problems they solve and be truly helpful, rather than just boasting about awards or trying to sound intelligent on their websites.

 The Sales Lion has a comprehensive Learning Center with articles, podcasts, eBooks, tutorials, and interviews with marketing industry leaders.